The Best Places To Eat Chinese Food In London guide image

 Uyghur

-A warm comforting meat and onion pastry for those chilly winter days, a cold refreshing noodle salad for the warmer ones, and steamed lamb dumplings for all the times in between.
+A warm meat and onion pastry for those chilly winter days, a cold refreshing noodle salad for the warmer ones, and steamed lamb dumplings for all the times in between.
 Turpan is perfect for anytime you need a homely meal in central.
-A small Uyghur spot on Great Russell Street, it’s the kind of casual place you pop into after work with a group of friends to split a big plate chicken (which by the way is BIG), or on your own to inhale a plate of thick leghmen noodles while scrolling through Twitter.
-It matters less how you use this restaurant and more that you finish off with the nutty honey cake and tea when you do.
+The small Uyghur spot on Great Russell Street is the kind of casual place you pop into after work with a group of friends to split a big plate chicken, or on your own to inhale a plate of thick leghmen noodles.
+It matters less how you use this restaurant and more that you finish with the nutty honey cake and Uyghur tea when you do.

 Fine Dining

 Hunan is one of the ultimate IYKYK restaurants in London.
-It's a fine dining spot located on a pretty street in Pimlico with a ‘trust me’ tasting menu that changes every day.
-Despite the name, the restaurant draws on cuisines from various regions and although you don’t have a choice in what you eat, you should definitely trust the chefs.
+It’s a Chinese fine dining spot located on a pretty street in Pimlico with a ‘trust me’ tasting menu that changes every day.
+Although you don’t have a choice in what you eat, you should definitely trust the chefs.
 The food comes out in small, immaculate courses, and the prawn toast and crispy duck are both excellent, as is the seafood.
-It’s a lovely spot for a serene white tablecloth-type lunch or dinner that saves all the surprises for its food.
+It’s a lovely spot for a serene, white tablecloth-type lunch or dinner that saves all the surprises for its food.

-Imperial in name and imperial in price—four pieces of siu mai will set you back £9.20 in this sedate St. James’s restaurant.
-Other than pins dropping and reverential peking duck servings, what you’ll notice at Imperial Treasure is how unbelievably, totally, eye-wateringly good everything tastes.
-The sesame prawn toast comes in the form of a chunky minced prawn head in a sesame covered roll, while the golden net prawn cheung fun—filled with youtiao (crisp deep-fried dough) and hunks of meaty prawn—is easily one of the best dim sum plates you can eat in London.
+Imperial in name and imperial in price—four pieces of siu mai will set you back in this sedate St. James’s restaurant.
+Other than pins dropping and reverential peking duck servings, what you’ll notice at Imperial Treasure is how unbelievably eye-wateringly good everything tastes.
+The sesame prawn toast comes in the form of a chunky minced prawn, head down in a sesame covered roll, while the golden net prawn cheung fun—filled with youtiao (crisp deep-fried dough) and hunks of meaty prawn—is easily one of the best dim sum plates you can eat in London.

 photo credit: Karolina Wiercigroch

-The original Royal China Club on Baker Street is a Cantonese restaurant that plenty of people get a little misty-eyed about.
+The original Royal China Club on Baker Street is a restaurant that plenty of people get a little misty-eyed about.
 It’s an institution where the chilli oil or hoisin-stained white tablecloths can bring back all kinds of memories.
-And also, the steam from a tower of dumpling baskets can really fog up your glasses.
-Royal China’s lengthy dim sum menu is legendary for good reason.
-It ranges from the familiar (prawn cheung fun, say) to the fancy (crispy rolls with scallop and foie gras), so don’t be surprised that it can easily add up to west London club prices.
+The lengthy dim sum menu is legendary for good reason.
+It ranges from the familiar (prawn cheung fun) to the fancy (crispy rolls with scallop and foie gras), so don’t be surprised that it can easily add up to west London club prices.
 That said, this is a club where everyone has always been welcome and sometimes you deserve some dim sum with a difference.

-As people who have minimal interest in ever getting involved in the social experiment that is ‘going to the theatre’, our version of dinner and a show is the whole peking duck carved tableside at Shikumen.
-It’s an upmarket Cantonese restaurant inside the Dorsett Hotel in Shepherd’s Bush, and you’re going to want to order anything and everything that comes with a hoisin sauce sidekick and the consistently great xiaolongbao if you happen to be dropping by during the day.
-The upscale, low-lighting look makes it perfect for a date night or go ahead and bring a group here to enable an order of the £78 whole peking duck.
+Our version of ‘dinner and a show’ is the whole peking duck carved tableside at Shikumen.
+It’s an upmarket Cantonese restaurant inside the Dorsett hotel in Shepherd’s Bush, and you’re going to want to order anything and everything that comes with a hoisin sauce sidekick and the consistently great xiao long bao if you’re dropping by during the day.
+The upscale, low-lighting look makes it perfect for a date night or bring a group here to order the whole peking duck.

 Chase Sapphire Card Ad